jglazar/jglazar.github.io/_projects/wq_project.md

 I had a great time learning about backtesting, alpha generation, and data exploration from some of the best quant researchers in the world.
-The tutorials, seminars, and recommended papers complemented each other well.
+The tutorials, seminars, and recommended papers complemented each other very well.

-I would like to thank WorldQuant again for putting together such a well-run event and exciting event.
+I would like to thank WorldQuant again for putting together such a well-run and exciting event.
 I'm looking forward to another competition next year!

 [alphas]: https://github.com/jglazar/notes/blob/main/quant_interview/submitted_alphas.md
 [ideas]: https://github.com/jglazar/notes/blob/main/quant_interview/alpha_ideas.md